-Liverpool in Premier League driving seat as Man City loses
+Liverpool in EPL driving seat, Manchester teams crash

 Liverpool maintained its perfect start with a late 2-1 win over Leicester on Saturday.
 Liverpool has not won the league title since the 1989-90 season.

-Chelsea beat Southampton 4-1 away to stretch the team’s winning run to four games across all competitions.
+Chelsea beat Southampton 4-1 away to stretch the team’s winning run to four games across all competitions under Frank Lampard.

 Tammy Abraham, Mason Mount and N’Golo Kanté scored in the first half, before Christian Pulisic brilliantly set up fellow substitute Michy Batshuayi for Chelsea’s fourth goal in the 89th minute.